How to Read a Profit and Loss Statement

 6. Occupancy Costs

 Occupancy expenses are the fixed overhead costs related to things like rent, real estate, and property insurance.
-These costs are fixed because you cannot alter or change them — however you can refinance a mortgage or try to negotiate/extend your lease.
+These costs are mostly fixed because you cannot alter or change them — however you can refinance a mortgage or try to negotiate/extend your lease.

 Depreciation refers to the decreasing value of an asset (in this case the physical restaurant establishment and equipment) overtime.
 Although depreciation is inevitable, it still needs to be accounted for in order to accurately calculate your net profit or loss.